AdobeDocs/experience-platform.en/help/edge/consent/iab-tcf/without-launch.md

 To use IAB TCF 2.0 with tags and the Adobe Experience Platform Web SDK extension, you need to have an XDM schema available.
 If you have not set either of these up, start by viewing this page before proceeding.

 Additionally, this guide requires you to have a working understanding of Adobe Experience Platform Web SDK.
-For a quick refresher, please read the [Adobe Experience Platform Web SDK overview](../../home.md) and the [Frequently asked questions](../../web-sdk-faq.md) documentation.
+For a quick refresher, please read the [Adobe Experience Platform Web SDK overview](../../home.md) and the [Frequently asked questions](../../faq.md) documentation.

 ## Enabling default consent

-If you want to treat all unknown users the same, you can set the default consent to `pending` or `out`.
+If you want to treat all unknown users the same, you can set [`defaultConsent`](/help/edge/commands/configure/defaultconsent.md) to `pending` or `out`.
 This queues or discards Experience Events until consent preferences are received.

-For more information on default consent, refer to the [default consent section](../../fundamentals/configuring-the-sdk.md#default-consent) in the Platform Web SDK configuration documentation.

 ### Setting the default consent based on `gdprApplies`